FayeWang1976/MPPKDS--keypairsanalysis/README.md

 # MPPKDS--keypairs_analysis

-Digital Signature Performance ofa New Quantum Safe Multivariate Polynomial Public Key Algorithm ---
+Digital Signature Performance ofa New Quantum Safe Multivariate Polynomial Public Key Algorithm --- Key Generation and Correlation

 This part shows the average positive and negative correlations of MPPK/DS key pairs versus modulo values.
 We aim to find the key pairs with large relu correlation coefficient and use ReLU Neural Network to predict private keys.